ayoayco/notes/miscellaneous/mailchimp-and-lotus-notes-issue.md

 ## Findings on Lotus Notes HTML email rendering

 Lotus Notes has several issues with widely accepted HTML standards because of its own proprietary rich-text formatting.
 Here are some of these issues that can be found if you search the web:
 - COLSPANS.
 These are attributes of table cells to tell the email client or the browser how many columns they span over.
-Lotus Notes can’t seem to understand this and we might need to just use multiple tables as a workaround.
+Lotus Notes cannot seem to understand this and we might need to just use multiple tables as a workaround.
 - CENTER ALIGNMENT.
-Using &lt;TABLE ALIGN="CENTER"&gt; worked great in Lotus Notes 6.5.3.
+Using `<TABLE ALIGN="CENTER">` worked great in Lotus Notes 6.5.3.
 But not at all in Lotus Notes 6.5.4.
-Also, &lt;CENTER&gt; tags around the tables didn’t work in 6.5.4 either.
-We can make things simpler as a workaround so they’d look okay as left-aligned in 6.5.4.
+Also, `<CENTER>` tags around the tables didn’t work in 6.5.4 either.
+We can make things simpler as a workaround so they'd look okay as left-aligned in 6.5.4.

 ## Other Possible Workarounds and Good Practice
 Here are some helpful tips in designing HTML emails for Lotus Notes:
-- Use Mail Chimp’s *|ARCHIVE|* merge tag to automatically generate a link to the online version of your MailChimp campaign.
+- Use Mail Chimp's `*|ARCHIVE|*` merge tag to automatically generate a link to the online version of your MailChimp campaign.
 Subscribers can click this link to view your campaign directly in their web browsers.
 - Allow your subscribers to choose which version of your campaign they want to receive when they sign up to your list: HTML, Text, or Mobile.
 If they have difficulty viewing HTML email, they can select the Text option instead.
 - Keep your designs simple so that if they fail, your email is still readable.